 If how we love and how we allow ourselves to be loved are directly related to psychological patterns developed in our childhood then we need firstly to further discuss the Narcissistic phase of childhood which as already noted commences roughly at about the age of 2 years.
 Some of the relevant neural and psychological dynamics, processes and developments have already been touched upon in this article.

 Narcissism is a normal stage of childhood development but must be outgrown by the child or else a form of developmental arrest occurs, where the personality fixates on the reality and characteristics of that stage of development.
 Narcissism is a stage of self-love and any dynamic involving love then also involves anger and hatred, which are the shadow side of love.

 THE SHADOW SIDE OF LOVE

-The shadow side of love as articulated by the famous psychoanalyst Carl Jung involved the presence of hurt and rage, pain and resentment, loss and vindictiveness, and the arising of hate towards all those who elicit these other outcomes and feelings (Jung:1990).
+The shadow side of love as articulated by the famous psychoanalyst Carl Jung involved the presence of hurt and rage, pain and resentment, grief, loss and vindictiveness, and the arising of hate towards all those who elicit these other outcomes and feelings (Jung:1990).
 Carl Jung made clear it is not the existence of the shadow side of love with these darker feelings that is destructive to love, but rather the turning away from facing and expressing these dark feelings.